mne-tools/mne-python/doc/install_mne_python.rst

 We recommend the `Anaconda distribution <https://www.anaconda.com/distribution/>`_.
 Follow the `installation instructions <http://docs.continuum.io/anaconda/install>`_.
-When you are done, you should see a similar message if you type the following command in a terminal:
+When you are done, you should see a similar output if you type the following command in a terminal:

 .. code-block:: console